dreispt/anygrate/README.rst

 Each ``res_users`` line will generate a new ``res_partner`` line with a new *id*, while the ``res_users`` *id* will be the same as the source.
 (Actually it will not be the same, because an offset is applied to all ids).

+For very advanced users, the ``self`` variable of the function correspond to the CSVProcessor instance, because the function is executed from inside this processor by passing self, so you can access all the internal registries of the processor.
+You can find an example in the provided mapping, around the statements used for the workflow migration.
+But you have to understand how and when these registries are used to be able to use this feature.

 Feeding a new column
 --------------------